MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Get-PSSessionConfiguration.md

 - The note properties of the object that `Get-PSSessionConfiguration` returns appear on the object only when they have a value.
-Only session configurations that were created by using a session configuration file have all of the defined properties.
+Only session configurations that were created by using a session configuration file have all the defined properties.

 - The properties of a session configuration object vary with the options set for the session configuration and the values of those options.
 Also, session configurations that use a session configuration file have additional properties.

 - You can use commands in the WSMan: drive to change the properties of session configurations.
-  However, you cannot use the WSMan: drive in Windows PowerShell 2.0 to change session configuration properties that are introduced in Windows PowerShell 3.0, such as **OutputBufferingMode**.
-Windows PowerShell 2.0 commands do not generate an error, but they are ineffective.
+  However, you cannot use the WSMan: drive in PowerShell 2.0 to change session configuration properties that are introduced in PowerShell 3.0, such as **OutputBufferingMode**.
+PowerShell 2.0 commands do not generate an error, but they are ineffective.
 To change properties introduced in PowerShell 3.0, use the WSMan: drive in PowerShell 3.0.

 ## RELATED LINKS